Foundation Year Experience Mentors

 2. We will then allocate you with one of our trained peer mentors.

-3. Your peer mentor will email your Keele account in the first week of your studies to welcome you and offer guidance.
+3. Your peer mentor will email your Keele account to introduce themselves and offer guidance.

 4. You can then communicate with your peer mentor on an ongoing basis.

 5. Your mentor can offer advice on academic and general university matters.